 Section 10.554(1)(i)6., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the basic financial statements.
-Coral Springs Improvement District was established under the laws of the State of Florida in Chapter 70-6 k750as ramended wo Thes District does not have any scomponent units 4.938.9353 (F) = www.kmccpa.com
+Coral Springs Improvement District was established under the laws of the State of Florida in Chapter 70-617, as amended.
+The District does not have any component units.